YueLin301/yuelin301.github.io/_posts/Efficiency/Psychology/2023-05-20-Personality.md

 Intellect and artistic interests are the two most important, central aspects of openness to experience.
 High scorers on Intellect love to play with ideas.
 They are open-minded to new and unusual ideas, and like to debate intellectual issues.
 They enjoy riddles, puzzles, and brain teasers.
 Low scorers on Intellect prefer dealing with either people or things rather than ideas.
 They regard intellectual exercises as a waste of time.
 Intellect should not be equated with intelligence.
 Intellect is an intellectual style, not an intellectual ability, although high scorers on Intellect score slightly higher than low-Intellect individuals on standardized intelligence tests.

 #### Liberalism
 Psychological liberalism refers to a readiness to challenge authority, convention, and traditional values.
 In its most extreme form, psychological liberalism can even represent outright hostility toward rules, sympathy for law-breakers, and love of ambiguity, chaos, and disorder.
 Psychological conservatives prefer the security and stability brought by conformity to tradition.
-Psychological liberalism and conservatism are not identical to political affiliation, but certainly incline individuals toward certain political parties. -->
+Psychological liberalism and conservatism are not identical to political affiliation, but certainly incline individuals toward certain political parties.

 ## Myers-Briggs Type Indicator (MBTI)

+> This section is adapted from the answer generated by ChatGPT-4.
+{: .prompt-info }

 The Myers-Briggs Type Indicator (MBTI) is another popular personality framework, particularly in non-academic settings like business and career counseling.
 It categorizes people into 16 distinct personality types based on four dichotomies:
 - [**Introversion vs. Extraversion.**](https://www.16personalities.com/articles/mind-introverted-vs-extraverted) This dimension describes how individuals draw and expend their energy.
 Extraverts (E) are energized by interaction with others and the external world.
 They tend to be sociable, outgoing, and more comfortable in groups or social situations.
 Introverts (I), in contrast, are energized by spending time alone or in quiet environments.
 They are often reflective, reserved, and more comfortable working independently or in smaller groups.
 This preference doesn't necessarily determine social skills or shyness; it's more about where one gets their energy from.